RiyanBK/WebDesign/Design.md

 ##### Page Details
 - **Home Page:** A scrollable list of planned events and a mini calendar view.
 - **Calendar Page:** Fully functional calendar.
 Users can create events, and AI will find suitable times across all users' schedules.
+Users can indicate if events are high or low importance so they could perhaps be moved in favor of higher priority events.
 - **Search Page:** A list of events and nearby hangout spots.
 Nearby restaurants can advertise here.
 Users can also search for other users.
 - **Messages Page:** Allows users to message each other after connecting for easier scheduling.
 - **Profile Page:** Users create a profile with necessary details (for recommendations and connections) and upload their calendar.
+On account creation, there is a screen where users can indicate preferences (likes, dislikes, lifestyle) that the AI can then use to suggest times and places to hang out.

 ##### User Flow
 - **Home Page:** Main landing page where users can browse and navigate.